HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Problem

 As the system evolves, you'll likely encounter interfaces of instances that are incompatible with their intended clients.
 These interfaces do perform the necessary behavior, but maybe the method names are just different.
-This happens quite a lot since the interface of the dependency may be originally built for different reason.
+This happens quite a lot since the interface of the dependency may be originally built for different reasons.
 The interface may be an external module imported on existing client code.
 You can just change the incompatible interface to support the functionality you need but this is not always possible and may introduce code duplication.

 ![adapter](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/copyright%20free%20drawings/Adapter.png)